deskvillage/dannychadburn.github.io/ebook-creation/index.md

 As the scope of each project varies so widely, putting a set price on it is difficult without first talking things through.
 As a rough guide, a £4,000-£7,000 budget would cover much of what I've outlined above.

-Whether you just have the seed of an idea, or a fully formed ebook structure that needs finishing, give me a call and we'll take it from there.
+Whether you just have the seed of an idea or a fully formed ebook structure that needs finishing, give me a call and we'll take it from there.

 <a href="/contact"><button class="button">Get in touch</button></a>